woodmc10/winter-olympics/README.md

 ![img](images/winter/no-mix-country-plot-1993.png)

-This plot was abbreviated to only include countries with at least 50 medals since 1994.
+This plot was abbreviated to only include countries with at least 50 medals.
 The dominace of Norway in men's events is clearly evident.
-It is also interesting to note Germany has the most medals in women's events, even though this count does not include medals awarded to East Germany or West Germany during the cold war.
+It is also interesting to note Germany has the most medals in women's events, even though this count does not include medals awarded to East Germany or West Germany during the time of the Cold War.

 ## Human Development Index Correlation